cypress-io/cypress-documentation/plugins/cypressRemarkPlugins/readme.md

 > Note that the JS code block is the first one outputed

-This is developed as a separate "package" so it can be in TS and have its own tests/builds outside of the main docs.
-The docs reference the compiled JS files in the dist folder, so its intended that the dist folder be checked into git.

-To build run `yarn build`

-To test run `yarn test`

 ## copyTsToJs Plugin

 This "package" is a remark plugin that will take a TypeScript code block, make a copy of it, and convert it to a JavaScript block.
 To do so, put the `copyTsToJs` as meta data for the code block.

 Usage: